COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Introduction

-The contribution of this work is two-fold.
-First, we construct a challenging dataset \cough and make it publicly available to aid the development of COVID-19 FAQ retrieval models.
-Second, we conduct extensive experiments using various SOTA models across different settings, and explore limitations of current FAQ retrieval models and discuss future work along this direction.
+{The contribution of this work is two-fold.
+First, we construct a challenging dataset \cough to aid the development of COVID-19 FAQ retrieval models.
+Second, we evaluate various FAQ retrieval models across different settings, explore their limitations, and encourage future work along this line.}